Rizzler Sports Logo

 Yes.
 Some leagues run evaluations on two consecutive Saturdays to account for weather cancellations or large player pools.
 Rizzler combines data from multiple evaluation sessions into one player profile.

-Evaluation events and the league-wide evaluation dashboard require the League & Club plan ($799/year).
-Individual coaches can run player evaluations on the Pro plan, but the multi-evaluator draft preparation workflow is a League & Club feature.
+Evaluation events require the Club plan ($79/mo, up to 20 teams and 300 players).
+Individual coaches can run player evaluations on the Pro plan, but the multi-evaluator draft preparation workflow is a Club feature.

 Run your fairest draft yet.
 Rizzler's evaluation events give every manager the same data.
-Learn about the League & Club plan.
+Learn about the Club plan.